kimnetics/kimnetics/README.md

 There are open source contributions.

-I completed several JetBrains Academy tracks: Java Core, Java Developer, Advanced Java, Python Core and Frontend Core.
-The repos include passing solutions for these tracks.
+There are passing solutions for these JetBrains Academy tracks: Frontend Core, Java Core, Java Developer, Advanced Java and Python Core.

 There is a quiz building system I wrote as part of an interview process.
-The system was done in a serverless style using AWS and uses Node.js, API Gateway, Cognito, Lambdas and DynamoDB.
+The system was done in a serverless style on AWS and uses Node.js Lambdas, API Gateway, Cognito and DynamoDB.

-I sometimes work on LeetCode and Codility problems.
-Solutions that score 100% can be found [here](https://github.com/kimnetics/LeetCode) and [here](https://github.com/kimnetics/Codility).
+There are solutions that score 100% on Codility and LeetCode.
+They may be found [here](https://github.com/kimnetics/Codility) and [here](https://github.com/kimnetics/LeetCode).

 ### About Me